Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native/README.md

 # Software entitlement service native client library

 This static library implements the client-side logic for verifying a software entitlement token provides a particular entitlement.
+By default, it validates the connection to the server against a list of well-known Microsoft intermediate certificates, but supports additional certificates programatically.

 **This is draft documentation subject to change.**